Worship at St. Mary's

-On Sunday we have two worship services which are both Holy Communion (Eucharist) at 8:00 a.m. and 10:00 a.m. with Christian Education for all ages at 9:00
+On Sunday we have two in-person worship services which are both Holy Communion (Eucharist) at 8:00 a.m. and 10:00 a.m.
+Our 10AM is also streamed Live.

-The 8:00 a.m. service is celebrated without music while at 10:00 a.m. we have both hymns and service music along with the ministry of our choir and organist.
+The 8:00 a.m. rite I service is celebrated without music while the 10:00 a.m. rite II service includes both hymns and service music along with the ministry of our choir and organist.

 Worship at St. Mary’s is participatory in that it cannot take place without the active engagement of both people and priest.
 Our worship service is known, in

 the language of the church, as “liturgy”, which literally means the “work of the people”.